certinia/object-model-tool/README.md

 Reporting Issues & Enhancements
 -------------------------------

-Please report any issues / suggest any enhancements using github.
+Please report any issues using the github [issues](https://github.com/financialforcedev/object-model-tool/issues) feature.
 Suggestions / bug reports are welcome as are extensions containing additional functionality.

 License
 -------